How much can I sell my house for in 2025?

 Once you are sure there is nothing else to learn about what price you should sell your house for, you need to decide what strategy you use for selling it.
 Your estate agent will have experience of what works locally, and you should certainly listen to their advice – but you should not feel compelled to accept it.
 A big factor though is how quickly you want to sell.

-What price should I sell my house for to get a quick sale?
+How much should I sell my house for to get a quick sale?

 Do you need to sell quickly because you are already committed to moving elsewhere?
 This is where pricing a house to sell comes in.
 This means setting a realistic price to sell your house for.
 Or even a slightly lower than market price.
 Estate agents often recognise this by saying a property is “priced to sell quickly”.
 When you’re pricing a house to sell, you are more likely to attract speculative cash buyers this way, which can make the whole transaction very quick.
 Inviting “offers in excess” of a certain amount is another marketing tool employed by estate agents for a quick sale.